Jurassic World: Fallen Kingdom: Development

 During early conversations about the 2015 film Jurassic World, executive producer Steven Spielberg told director Colin Trevorrow that he was interested in having several more films made.
 Trevorrow said in 2014 that they wanted to create something "less arbitrary and episodic" that could possibly "arc into a series that would feel like a complete story".
-Trevorrow said he would direct the sequel if asked.
-He later told Spielberg he would only focus on directing one film in the Jurassic Park series, and would be involved in the sequel "in some way, but not as director".
-Trevorrow felt that different directors could bring different qualities to future films.
+Trevorrow also said he would direct the sequel if asked, but later decided against this, saying he would be involved "in some way, but not as director".
+He felt that other directors could bring different qualities to future films.

 Trevorrow said in June 2015 that he was interested in seeing a Jurassic Park film made by one of several unnamed Spanish horror film directors.
 Jurassic World producer Frank Marshall met with Trevorrow and Universal Pictures later that month to discuss a sequel.
 Trevorrow suggested that the sequel would not involve a dinosaur theme park, as he felt future films could instead explore the idea of dinosaurs and humans co-existing.
 He said the film could involve dinosaurs going open source, resulting in multiple entities around the world being able to create their own dinosaurs for various uses.